termehs/multigraphr/README.md

 #> 7 0.24242424     1          5      0
 ```

-Consider using the IEA model to aproxiamte the RSM model so that edge
+Consider using the IEA model to approximate the RSM model so that edge
 assignment probabilities are functions of observed degree sequence.
 Note
 that the outcome space for multigraphs is much bigger than for the RSM
 model so the multiplicity sequences are not printed (they can be found